jfearnley/PPADPLS/README.md

-# The Complexity of Gradient Descent: GD = CLS = PPAD ∩ PLS
+# The Complexity of Gradient Descent: CLS = PPAD ∩ PLS
 ## Source code for automated proof

 This repository contains the full source code for the automated proof used in the paper.